BrazyDevelopment/nyanobot/README.md

 # IMPORTANT:
 If you're downloading and using the open source version, then you need to configure the `config.template.json` and rename is to `config.json` for production.
+Do the same with the `data.template` directory.

 # Preview: